 The card is also loaded with valuable credits.
 You get up to $200 in statement credits per calendar year for airline incidentals with your selected airline (luggage fees, in-flight food and drink, etc.) and an up to $200 annual Dell statement credit ($100 from January to June, $100 from July to December).
 That’s in addition to an up to $100 credit for Global Entry or TSA PreCheck application fees.

 Perhaps the best travel perk of this card is the top-of-the-line airport lounge access.
 To start, you’ll have access to 1,200 Priority Pass lounges around the world and you can visit Delta SkyClub lounges (when you’re travel with Delta), Airspace lounges, Escapes lounge, Plaza Premium lounge and the posh American Express Centurion lounges.
 This is the most extensive network of airport lounges you can access with any credit card.

 The AMEX Business Platinum annual fee is $595 and it is not waived for the first year (see rates and fees).

 This is a “Platinum” card that is actually worthy of the name.
 This is always a strong pick, especially for frequent travelers, because it is easy to offset the annual fee with the welcome bonus, perks, and benefits.

 Everyone will find different value from the benefits of this card, but if you can take full advantage of the many statement credits and lounge access it can be easy to justify the annual fee.
-Even if you just planned on using the year of WeWork co-working space that alone could make it worth paying the $595 annual fee, which would only come out to $50 a month, which is much less than you’d pay for any co-working membership.

 How we select the best business credit card offers